Allen-1242/TangledFeatures/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/TangledFeatures)](https://CRAN.R-project.org/package=TangledFeatures)
 <!-- badges: end -->

-Note: The website will be updated in the coming days.
+Note: This website will be updated in the coming days.
 Please drop me an email at allensunny1242@gmail.com if there are any issues.

 TangledFeatures is a feature selection method that extracts needed variables in highly interrelated spaces.
 It does not alter the nature of the variables and is hence an alternative to traditional dimensionality reduction techniques.